rafibayer/ants-again/README.md

 trying to abstract away kdtree so we can plug and play
 - different kd tree impls
 - different spatial datastructures

+ok so spatial hashing is awesome... things are a bit tangled now though, would like to remove kdtree.Point everything except kd wrapper implementation